 19. Increase Your Emotional Intelligence (EQ).

 Daniel Goleman coined the term emotional intelligence in his 1996 bestselling book ,”Emotional Intelligence: Why It Can Matter More Than IQ”.
 In a nutshell, emotional intelligence is a set of skills, including control of one’s impulses, self-motivation, empathy and social competence in interpersonal relationships.

 Set the resolution to increase your EQ, along with your IQ, and in 2018 you’ll be unstoppable.

 20. Learn a New Skill.

 What have you always wanted to learn to do?
 Do you want to learn to play an instrument, code, knit, whittle?
 The possibilities are endless.
-Take advantage of all of the information that exists out there on how to learn new skills quickly and reach the end of 2017 with a new skill under your belt.
+Take advantage of all of the information that exists out there on how to learn new skills quickly and reach the end of 2018 with a couple of new skills under your belt.